Oscar65/resttime-py/README.md

 ## Getting started

-Clone this repository and check installation.
+Clone this repository and follow installation.

 ## Name